udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 ## Abstract and learning objectives

-Create an Azure cloud governance plan to advise a manufacturing company of the features available in Azure.
-Discover features to bring governance to their Azure deployments, distributed administration, and allowance for secure remote connectivity and development work for their offshore developers.
+In this whiteboard design session, you will work in a group to design a comprehensive solution to address concerns about security, charge back, tagging and other areas to help apply an enterprise governance model for Trey Research.

-Attendees will be better able to design a governance plan to showcase the security and governance features of Azure and control costs.
+At the end of this whiteboard design session, you will be better able to design a governance plan to showcase the security and governance features of Azure and control costs.
 In addition,

 -   Provide for cost tracking by business unit, environment, and project